ESA title

 Users and their needs

-As part of the RT5.0 project a web-based travel assistant application has been commissioned for use by visitors to two of the UK’s leading tourist destinations, The Lake District and Cornwall.
-The travel assistant promotes recommended routes and low-carbon travel plans, including public transport itineraries that also incorporate cycling and walking.
+As part of the RT5.0 project a web-based travel assistant application was commissioned for use by visitors to two of the UK’s leading tourist destinations, The Lake District and Cornwall.
+The travel assistant promoted recommended routes and low-carbon travel plans, including public transport itineraries that also incorporate cycling and walking.

 Image credit: ‘You.
 Smart.
 Thing.’, RT5.0 travel assistant using satellite imagery to recommend low-carbon routes